graphql-editor/graphql-blog/src/pages/advanced-typescript-tutorial-conditional-types/index.md

 ```

 And this is what typescript is made for.
 To provide complicated autocompletion stuff :).
-Wait for next series of advanced typescirpt tutorial.
+Wait for the next series of advanced typescript tutorial.